 An authoritative link is one coming from a site that is trusted by its audience, visitors, and Google.
-That’s likely because they regularly publish high-quality, well-researched and verifiable content that attracts inbound links from other high quality sites.
+That’s likely because they regularly publish high-quality, well-researched and verifiable content that attracts inbound links from other high-quality sites.
 People are also likely to engage with the content.

 You’ll also hear link authority referred to as link juice.
 Link juice refers to the value that “flows” through links.
-A high-quality, authoritative site has a lot of link juice which is passes through its links, helping those linked pages to rank higher.
+A high-quality, authoritative site has a lot of link juice which it passes through its links, helping those linked pages to rank higher.

-In contrast, as you’ll see, low quality links tend to come from sites that aren’t trustworthy, and may even be trying to manipulate search rankings.
+In contrast, as you’ll see, low-quality links tend to come from sites that aren’t trustworthy, and may even be trying to manipulate search rankings.
 Links from low-quality sites can hurt your rankings.

 What Are the Most Important Links for SEO?